-It’s best to dig a hole that’s three times as wide as the root ball, and about as deep as the root section of the dogwood.
+Dig a hole that’s wider than the root ball, and about as deep as the root section of the dogwood.

-If heavy clay soil, it’s best to amend by adding compost or manure to the soil and mixing it in.
+In heavy clay soil, it’s best to amend by mixing compost or manure into the planting hole.

-Once the hole is dug and soil prepared, grasp the tree at the base of its trunk and pull, being careful to keep roots intact and damage as few as possible.
+Once the hole is dug and soil prepared, grasp the tree at the base of its trunk and pull, being careful not to damage the roots.

 Place the root ball in the hole, and fill with amended soil until the hole is halfway full.

-Once the root ball is wet, surround with soil until the edge of the rootball.
+Once the root ball is wet, fill with soil up to the edge of the rootball.
 Avoid covering the root ball with any additional soil.

 Water the fully filled hole.